lfsgroup/FeeWise-csharp-netcore/docs/PaymentsApi.md

 # **CreateChargeAndPayWithCustomerPaymentToken**
 > ChargeAndPayResponse CreateChargeAndPayWithCustomerPaymentToken (Guid paymentToken, Guid firmId, Charge charge)

-Create a Charge, and pay directly, using a customer payment token.
+Create Charge, and pay directly.

 Create a charge (and pay for it) for a firm, using an existing customer payment token.
 A list of customer payment tokens can be retrieved from the `/customers` endpoint.
 NB the fields `charge_id`, and `payment_uri` must NOT be supplied.
 If supplied, BadResponse will be returned.
 These are populated once the charge has been created and will be available in the response.